TessaMJ/automated-hr-interview-system/README.md

 *   `/api/v1/debug-get-interview/<interview_id>` (GET): Retrieves details of a specific interview (requires `X-API-KEY` header).

-Note:Original cod eis internal to the company and cannot be shared.
+Note:Original code is internal to the company and cannot be shared.
 This public portfolio repo contains project description and architecture for placement purpose only.